-I owned our game design, enemy design, and 3D art.
+I worked on our game design, enemy design, and 3D art.

 It's come quite a ways since then.

 Unfortunately, we had to scrap some systems along the way in order to make the submission deadline.
-Of Keyboard Warrior's cut content, the big two are definitely the shop and enemies spawning in waves.
+Of our cut content, the big two are definitely the shop and enemies spawning in waves.

 RIP, battle chicken.
 You'll live on in our hearts.

 The wizard's ability to block off keys gives Keyboard Warrior's gameplay some much needed depth.
-My intent was to create emergent scenarios where players have to prioritize certain enemies to survive—if they don't, they're toast!
+My intent was to create scenarios where players have to prioritize certain enemies to survive—if they don't, it's game over!

-Like an unsurprisingly large amount of my game concepts, the keyboard warrior herself also started out as an MS Paint concept.
+Like a large number of my game concepts, the keyboard warrior herself also started out as an MS Paint concept.

 There were some slight design tweaks during the transition into 3D, but she's still the same ol' knight.